Festive Fort Wayne roadways

 FORT WAYNE, Ind.
-(WANE) — There are almost 5000 different street names in the city of Fort Wayne, most of them given upon construction, according to the Fort Wayne street department.
-A lot of roadways are named after those who have influenced the development, Rudisill Boulevard, Clinton, Jefferson and Hanna to name a few.
+(WANE) — There are almost 5,000 different street names in the city of Fort Wayne, most of them given upon construction, according to the Fort Wayne street department.
+A lot of roadways are named after those who have influenced the development – Rudisill Boulevard, Clinton Street, Jefferson Boulevard and Hanna Street to name a few.

-While Anthony and Coliseum Boulevard may be some traditional picks, we scoured the list for our festive favorites.
-Enjoy!
+Do any Fort Wayne streets have a Christmas theme, though?
+This Christmas season, we wondered just that, so we scoured the list for our festive favorites.

 Alpine Ave.